ProtoArgNet: Interpretable Image Classification with Super-Prototypes and Argumentation [Technical Report]: Experiments

 \subsection{Experimental Setup}

-For all the experiments, the input images are resized to $224 \times 224$.
-We have set the number of prototypes $N$ to 1024, and the number of linear combinations $M$ to 32.\footnote{The performance of ProtoArgNet with various choices for $N$ (512, 1024, 2048) and $M$ (16, 32, 64, 128), is reported in the supplementary material section A.} For training the model, we have set the batch-size to 32 and the number of epochs to 1000.
-Moreover, we have set the convolutional backbone to ResNet-50~\cite{resnet} pre-trained using ImageNet~\cite{imageNet}.
-The choices of batch-size, number of training epochs, and convolutional backbone and the pre-trained weights are aligned with previous prototypical-part-learning approaches.
-Finally, we used a one-layer MLP classifier with 100 hidden neurons with ReLU activation functions\footnote{The performance of ProtoArgNet employing various MLP configurations, encompassing 1 to 5 hidden layers and a range of hidden neurons (50, 100, 200, and 400), is detailed in the supplementary material section B.}.
+Following the usual protocol \cite{chen2019looks}, the input images are resized to $224 \times 224$.
+We set the number of prototypes $N$ to 1024.\footnote{The performance of ProtoArgNet with various choices for $N$ (512, 1024, 2048) is reported in the supplementary material.} For training the model, we set the batch size to 32 and the number of epochs to 1000.
+The convolutional backbone was ResNet-50~\cite{resnet} pre-trained using ImageNet~\cite{imageNet}.
+The choices of batch size, number of training epochs, convolutional backbone and pre-trained weights are aligned with previous prototypical-part-learning approaches.
+The SMLP had 1 hidden layer, 400 hidden activation maps and GELU activation functions\footnote{The performance of ProtoArgNet employing various MLP configurations, encompassing 1 to 5 hidden layers and a range of hidden activation maps (50, 100, 200, 400, 600), is detailed in the supplementary material.}.